bormaxi8080/my-bookmarklets/README.md

 Allows to export Chrome history and bookmarks into JSON file, which can be converted to CSV/XLS/XLSX file at http://www.json-xls.com

+** How to store your Chrome Browser bookmarks on your Mac?

+Go to /<user>/Library/Application Support/Google/Chrome/<your user profile>

+and copy Bookmarks file to store.

 [Screenity](https://chrome.google.com/webstore/detail/screenity-screen-recorder/kbbdabhdfibnancpjfhlkhafgdilcnji)

 The most powerful screen recorder for Chrome.
 Capture, annotate, edit and more.